chmouel/blog/content/posts/2022-03-18-vtplug-a-very-dumb-and-tiny-zsh-plugin-manager.md

 <https://github.com/unixorn/awesome-zsh-plugins#frameworks>

-They allow you to add cool new features to your shell easily and for authors to easily share their plugin with users and frameworks.
+They all allows you to add cool new features to your shell easily and for authors to easily share their plugin with users and frameworks.

 A lot of people are probably using frameworks like `oh-my-zsh` which does